zX3no/zX3no/Writing/Program List.md

 I want to use a keystroke launcher and a display manager.
 However none of the available ones fit my needs.

-PowerToys Run and nog both seem like good choices
+PowerToys Run seems like a good choice

 Ueli is still good because it has more options than PowerToys